grovercoder/jobscrape/README.md

 The `compare.py` script is used to automate some of that database work:

 1. The specified resume file is read, and the keywords for the text content are extracted.
-1. For each resume keyword, a search is done against the database to find jobs that also have that keywordd
+1. For each resume keyword, a search is done against the database to find jobs that also have that keyword
 1. A score is calculated to indicate the percentage of resume keywords that matched the job posting's keywords.
 This scoring system is not perfect and can be improved, but it is a starting point.
 You can expect low percentage values here - I'm currently considering 25% a very strong match.
 This score is only intended as a tool to indicate which job postings should receive more attention.
 1. The `quick_report.html` file is generated listing the top matching jobs.
 This list is roughly equivalent to spending the time to manually load and scan each of the job boards to find matches that are relevant to you.